splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/1-rebuild-app.md

   RUM_APP_NAME: 'k8s-petclinic-workshop-store',
   RUM_ENVIRONMENT: 'k8s-petclinic-workshop-workshop'
 }
+// non critical error so it shows in RUM when the realm is set if (env.RUM_REALM != "") {
+    let showJSErrorObject = false;
+    showJSErrorObject.property = 'true';
+}
 ```

-Let's move into the api-gateway directory and build only the api-gatewya
+Let's move into the api-gateway directory and  force a build  for just the api-gateway service.

 {{% /tab %}}
 {{< /tabs >}}